 Not that the math is always correct, as there are very few measuring stations in the polder and the circumstances can change from one corner to the other, while the input comes from a station 25 kilometres away.

 I’ve actually experienced straights, going south to north, where I start with a tail wind, which changes to lateral wind and then into a head wind.
 A 180 – 220 degree shift, within 8 kilometres…

-Anyway, myWindsock is currently offering Christmas gift bundle and I’m giving two bundles away.
+Anyway, myWindsock is currently offering a Christmas gift bundle and I’m giving two of those away this weekend.

 Just find out what the registered elevation difference for my Cinglé du Mont Ventoux was.